 Between people and the fire, there is a cover behind which there are other people that go about on their own business.
-They are walking past, carrying statues of men and animals made of stone and wood, etc. Those that are chained and observing a blank wall can see, because of the fire, the shadows of themselves and of that which is happening behind them.
+They are walking past, carrying stone and wooden statues of men and animals, etc. The chained ones are observing a blank wall and can see, because of the fire, the shadows of themselves and of that which is happening behind them.

-As they are walking by, some of the people behind the cover are talking among each other while others are silent.
-The voices echo in the cave while the shadows dance on the wall thus making it appear to the chained ones as if the shadows are real and talking.
+As they are walking by, some of the people behind the cover are talking to each other while others are silent.
+The voices echo in the cave while the shadows dance on the wall.
+This makes it appear to the chained ones as if the shadows are real and talking.

-Since they have no other things to do except for talking about the shadows – those in chains try to guess which shadows shall past next and in what order.
+Those in chains have no other things to do except for talking about the shadows.
+So they try to guess which shadows shall past next and in what order.
 Those that are the best at guessing are granted with honors and get more acclaim than the others.

 He states that we should consider the possibility of releasing one of those in chains to stand up and turn to face the light from the exit of the cave.
 The sunlight would cause great pain to this person as he or she would be used only to darkness.
 Thus, no clear vision would be possible.
 If he or she got used to the light and saw what was really happening behind the cover in the cave, a revelation of the delusion would occur.
 An enlightenment.

 Plato’s allegory of the cave serves its purpose to represent the life of an individual.
 A life of learning and knowing by using our senses and entrapment and obsessiveness with the body and all things material.
 Exiting the cave means the soul’s rising into a world of ideas.
-This is accomplished by learning with reason and a mind clear of delusions.
+One can accomplish this by learning with reason and a mind clear of delusions.

 Plato concludes the allegory of the cave by asking the question of what would happen to the one who got out of the cave and had observed the Sun.
-What would ensue if he or she tried to explain to the chained ones to what was really happening – of what was the real truth?
+What would ensue if he or she tried to explain to the chained ones what was really happening – what the real truth was?

 The revelation would seem impossible to the others and they would declare the “enlightened one” to be mad.
-Even if an attempt was made to release them and take them out of the cave, it would only lead to the demise of the “enlightened one”.
+Even if this person attempted to release them and take them out of the cave, it would only lead to the demise of the “enlightened one”.
 Plato used this metaphor to allude to the fate of his mentor Socrates who was charged and executed by the Athenians.

 Now, let us approach this topic from another point of view – a 21st century one at that.

-Does the Allegory of the Cave Remain Relevant in Our Times?
+Does Plato’s Allegory of the Cave Remain Relevant in Our Times?